ladsantos/PoWeRS/README.md

 * Documentation for estimate
 * A silent version of estimate
 * Pre-built functions for evaluating the performance, instead of the observed spectrum
-* An option that does not optimize for the wavelength shift
 * Better error handling
 * Undo the need of having some files already created (for instance, batch.par)